MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-update-collection.md

 ## Remove one or all items

-1. Select the gallery template by clicking or tapping near the bottom of the gallery and then clicking or tapping the pencil icon near the upper-left corner.
+1. Select the gallery template by clicking or tapping near the bottom of the gallery and then clicking or tapping the **Pencil** icon near the upper-left corner.

     ![Select gallery template](./media/create-update-collection/select-template.png)